Are you a good playmate? Playing by the rules of the digital playing field

 Solution: Be prepared to socialise with your fans, spend time with them and chat, never ignore them.
 If a follower comments on your post or sends you a message, respond right away – even if it’s just an initial ‘thanks, let me get back to you’.
 If they’ve used your products and tagged you in their posts, like, share or comment back as well.
 You might not respond to a friend for a few days – and they’ll forgive you… but your customers aren’t necessarily as forgiving as your friends.
 You need to nurture them, make them feel special, valued and appreciated.
 There’s no better way to achieve that than through social media marketing – done well.
 That’s why I like likes and shares.

-Continuous Professional Development, Customer Relationship Management, Digital Trends, Digital Trends 2019, Facebook, Facebook Management, Frequently Asked Question's, Social Media Management, Social Media Tools, Social Proof, Web Consultancy
+Continuous Professional Development, CRM, Customer Experience, Customer Relationship Management, CX, Digital Trends, Digital Trends 2019, Facebook, Facebook Management, Frequently Asked Question's, Social Media Management, Social Media Tools, Social Proof, Web Consultancy